cmendible/cmendible.github.io/_posts/2017-04-29-step-by-step-couchbase-lite-with-net-core.md

 author: Carlos Mendible
 layout: post
 image: /wp-content/uploads/2017/04/Couchbase_Inc._official_logo.png
+description: 'Step by step: Couchbase Lite with .Net Core'
+crosspost_to_medium: true
 categories:
   - dotNet
   - dotNetCore
-tags:
-  - couchbase
-  - couchbase lite
-  - Docker
-  - NoSQL
+tags: couchbase Docker NoSQL
 ---
 Not long after writing **Step by step: Couchbase with .Net Core** I discovered Couchbase Lite, which is still in development, but it looks like a great solution for embedded NoSQL scenarios.